 Typically we review stock at an item level by location, looking at history over 2 to 3 years and then build all that information up to provide an aggregate picture.
 Our modelling techniques allow us to predict how changes in supply, demand or other stock parameters will affect stock levels and availability performance.
 This allows us to manage the inventory better with the existing supply chain and identify opportunities in the supply chain which could have substantial benefits based on accurate modelling.

-If you can provide a data file we will come along and explain what your stock optimised could look like.
+To read more about how the model works, please click here.
+Alternatively, if you can provide a data file, we’ll come along and explain what your stock optimised could look like.